 Note: Per Cricut – The Engraving Tool is not intended for use with glass at this time

-Today my Cricut Maker Engraving Project is an Aluminum Bracelet but if your interested in some other engraving projects check these out
+Today my Cricut Maker Engraving Project is an Aluminum Bracelet but if you are interested in some other engraving projects check these out

 - Cricut Engraving on Acrylic & Canning Lid (Great gift project!)